 The easiest way to store garlic at home is in mesh bags or loosely woven baskets.
-Garlic with flexible tops can be made into pretty braids to hang; see Organic Gardening's online slideshow for an easy how-to.
+Garlic with flexible tops can be made into pretty braids to hang; see our online slideshow for an easy how-to.
 But garlic with a stiff central stalk—often called hardneck garlic—will shatter if you try to braid it.

-Garlic keeps longest when stored at 60º to 65ºF and moderate humidity.
+Garlic keeps longest when stored at 60 to 65 degrees and in moderate humidity.
 This is what makes storing fresh garlic throughout the winter so hard: Heated winter homes tend to be very, very dry—so dry that garlic cloves will shrivel up and turn rock-like inside their papery skins after just a month or two (if that ever happens to yours, just toss 'em, skins and all, into your next batch of vegetable stock).
 One trick is to store garlic under an unglazed clay flowerpot in a cupboard, creating a small humidor without completely cutting off air circulation, which can lead to rot problems.

 Lacking storage space for an upside-down flower pot?
 There are a few other easy ways to store garlic that won't undermine its flavor.